There are a number of conditions associated with diabetes. These include coeliac disease, thyroid disease and

 Thyroid problems are more common in people with diabetes than those without diabetes, especially those with type 1, because the body’s cells can attack the thyroid and destroy the cells as they do the insulin producing cells in the pancreas.
 Adults and children can be affected, and hypothyroidism is more common in people with type 1.
 People with type 2 are more likely to develop thyroid problems too, but it’s not clear why this is.

 Neither hypothyroidism nor hyperthyroidism can be cured, but both can be treated successfully with tablets.

 Polycystic ovary syndrome (PCOS) affects about 5–10% of women.
 It can cause an increased risk of developing type 2 diabetes and may increase your risk of heart disease.
 PCOS is associated with insulin resistance and high levels of insulin circulating in the blood.
 Around 10–20% of women with PCOS will go on to develop type 2 diabetes at some time.

 PCOS is treatable but cannot be cured.
 Treatment options include maintaining a healthy weight and being physically active, and the drug metformin, which is often prescribed to people with type 2 diabetes.

 Diabetes insipidus is caused when the pituitary gland has a problem producing the hormone vasopressin, also known as AVP, or when the action of AVP no longer works efficiently in the kidneys.
 This means the body produces increased amounts of urine because the kidneys are unable to retain water.

-Diabetes insipidus and diabetes mellitus are separate conditions; very rarely a patient with diabetes mellitus may also develop diabetes insipidus.
+Diabetes insipidus and diabetes mellitus are separate conditions.
+It's very rare for a patient with diabetes mellitus may also develop diabetes insipidus.